conforma/conforma.github.io/website/content/posts/introducing-the-enterprise-contract.md

 success: true
 ```

-The ec-cli has different output formats.
+The cli has different output formats.
 I chose the one that displays the full report in YAML
 format.
 From its success, we can tell that the image signature and the image attestations match the
 provided public key.
 We can also see some metadata information about the found attestations.